Meet Michelle

 to counseling busy executives on their lunch break.

-Previous positions in rehabilitation and long-term care deepened my understanding of how resilience, nutrition, and lifestyle shape long-term health outcomes.
+Previous positions in rehabilitation and long-term care deepened my understanding of how nutrition and lifestyle shape resilience and long-term health outcomes.

 These experiences — evaluating transplant candidacy, developing nutrition protocols, and guiding patients through heart failure, diabetes, malnutrition, surgical recovery, and major lifestyle change — now inform every client interaction.